 I have pulled together a quick A to Z of eco terms as found myself confused and lost on the terms they use.

 B is for biodegradable – Plastic bags, synthetics, plastic bottles, tin cans and computer hardware may make our lives easier but when they have been thrown away they do not break down naturally as they are not biodegradable.
-This means the landfill sites fill up and as the air, moisture, climate ands soil can not break them down naturally they cannot be dissolved within the surrounding land.
+This means the landfill sites fill up and as the air, moisture, climate and soil cannot break them down naturally they cannot be dissolved in the surrounding land.
 Biodegradable products are made from nature and can be broken down again.

-C is also for climate change – this the effect human behaviour has on the global climate due to emissions of greenhouse gases.
+C is also for climate change – this the effect human behavior has on the global climate due to emissions of greenhouse gases.